Skip to Content

 sachet:

-Soups, stews, wines, ciders, and simmering liquid of any sort is often enhanced by a sachet of herbs or spices.
+Soups, stews, wines, ciders, and simmering liquids of any sort are often enhanced by a sachet of herbs or spices.
 Throw your mixture in a nut milk bag that can be reused over and over again.
 Let the sachet simmer and remove it when it’s time to serve.
 The nut milk bag keeps it conveniently bundled for easy removal.

 If you’re in a pinch for making nut milk or nut cheese, you can put your nuts in the bag and boil them.
 It will soften the nuts without the time it takes to soak.
 It also conveniently acts as a colander.
 One less dish to dirty is always an A+ in my book.